April 3, 2019

 Company

-The lion's share of corporate learning doesn’t take place in training sessions but at the workplace: This is the central message of the often-cited 70-20-10 principle.
-Find out in the article what actions we can derive from this principle and how you can shape learning as a process with blink.it.
+The lion's share of workplace learning does not take place in training sessions, but at the workplace: This is the central statement of the often-quoted 70-20-10 principle.
+Learn in the article what impulses we draw from this principle and how you shape learning as a process with blink.it.

 Directly to the lion's share of learning success?